anonnaabir00/wp-proshots/readme.txt

 - WooCommerce Installation Crash Fixed
 - Compatible and Tested with Latest WooCommerce Version 4.6.1
 - Compatible and Tested with Latest WordPress Version 5.5.3

+1.3:

+- Image Layout Working On Search Page
+- Appsero Intregated
+- Compatible and Tested with Latest WooCommerce Version 4.6.2